ajmhero/PROGLAN_GROWTH/README.md

 A new Flutter/Dart project for PROGLAN by Adriel Justin Ticzon and Andrew Nicholas De Leon.

-Project uses SqlFlite as it's database.
+Project uses the REST API as it's database.

+link to the API : proglangrowth.000webhostapp.com/api/

 Inspired by John Fish